 #20.
 Install a Stira Stair

 Over to you now.
 Have you done anything that added value to your home?
+Any other home renovation ideas that parents would enjoy hearing about?
 Tell us in the comments below.